Written by Carcassbomb

-Secret Band LP is a tight work of post-hardcore with the imagery and lyrics closer representing the themes of death metal and other heavy genres.
+Secret Band S/T is a tight work of post-hardcore with the imagery and lyrics closer representing the themes of death metal and other heavy genres.
 There’s gory metaphors and analogies told with purely unclean vocals.
 Happiness is my least favorite DGD album and it’s interesting to discover that it didn’t have Jon Mess or Eric Lodge (Bassist).
 It’s clear that these are largely responsible for the musicality and versatility found across their respective DGD records.
-It’s all on display here with tracks that are consistent but not boring, there’s a lot of tonal shifts and interesting homages to hardcore, screamo, death metal and thrash.
-It’s all incorporated seamlessly with the guys’ great musical sensibilities.
-It’s a nice length at 32 minutes as every bit of music is meaningful, there’s nothing wasted or boring.
-It lends its self to a re-listen.
-I don’t really have any feelings about the album art, it probably could have been something better.
+It’s all on display here with tracks that are consistent but not boring – there’s a lot of tonal shifts and interesting homages to hardcore, screamo, death metal and thrash, incorporated seamlessly with great musical sensibilities.
+It’s a nice length at 32 minutes as every bit of music is meaningful.

 These are talented musicians burying down in their craft to scratch out their definitive stories.
-This the music that represents their individual influences while still maintaining some of the essence of DGD such as the flighty guitars and rapping screaming pace.
-Mess is a forceful vocalist and can carry an album as the lead vocalist with no problems at all.
-I’m more into this than any solo releases from the other vocalists.
-The way he manipulates his screams is impressive, kind of reminds me of some of the organic vocal effects Nathan Wineke from HORSE The Band but closer resembling crooning.
-Swan’s backing vocals are always a great time that helps to add some diversity to the screams and moans.
+This music represents their individual influences while still maintaining some of the essence of DGD such as the flighty guitars and rapping screaming pace.
+Mess is a forceful vocalist and can carry an album as the lead with no problems at all.
+The way he manipulates his screams is impressive – it reminds me of the organic vocal effects of Nathan Wineke from HORSE The Band but more croon-like.
+Swan’s backing vocals are always a great time that helps to add some diversity.
 Will Swan and Jon Mess are responsible for much of the frustrated energy we hear in albums like Acceptance Speech and we can clearly see the darker side of that work at play here.
 By denying the poppy aspect of Dance Gavin Dance that made them so popular, Secret Band are able hunker down into some more technical guitar work and drumming that heavier faster genres require.
 Something guitarist Martin Bianchini is no stranger to, absolutely leaving his own distinct mark on the project.
 He claimed in an interview that Aborted‘s Retrogore was a recent favorite.